veikman/scad-tarmi/README.md

 The [`reckon`](src/scad_tarmi/reckon.clj) and [`flex`](src/scad_tarmi/flex.clj)
-modules also contain drop-in replacements, but for the purpose of reasoning about what a model will look like. `reckon` has numeric versions of OpenSCAD operations. `flex` uses either `reckon` or standard `scad-clj` functions depending on an inpection of their input.
+modules also contain drop-in replacements, but for the purpose of reasoning about what a model will look like. `reckon` has numeric versions of OpenSCAD operations. `flex` uses either `reckon` or `maybe` functions depending on whether their input is itself numeric.

 ### Design for manufacturability